BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 ###### Create an Apple device Provisioning Profile for the app

 1. Open Xcode and create a new project with the same name as your Xamarin iOS project
-2. On the Xcode project's **General** tab, enter the app's Bundle Identifier and select the appropriate Team (be sure to resolve any errors here)
+2. On the Xcode project's **General** tab, verify the app's Bundle Identifier is correct and select the appropriate Team (be sure to resolve any errors here)
 3. Select the **Capabilities** tab and enable the **Associated Domains** entitlement
-4. Create 'applinks:' entries for the Branch link domain assigned to the app (the link domain can be found at the bottom of the Branch dashboard's [Link Settings](https://dashboard.branch.io/#/settings/link) page).
+4. Create 'applinks:' entries for the Branch link domain and the alternate link domain (the link domain can be found at the bottom of the Branch dashboard's [Link Settings](https://dashboard.branch.io/#/settings/link) page).
 For example, the entries for the app *TestBed-Xamarin* would be:
   - `applinks:testbed-xamarin.app.link`
   - `applinks:testbed-xamarin-alternate.app.link`
 5. Use Xcode to run this newly-created app on an iOS device.
 This will create and install a Provisioning Profile with the proper entitlements on that device.